For Face-to-Face, Online, and Hybrid Courses

 I teach an online course but do not have a required date and time specified on the Office of the Registrar’s website.
 When can I offer my final exam?

 As with a face-to-face course, you must specify within your syllabus when the final exam will be administered, if you choose to give one.
-If you choose to do so, you must administer it during the specified exam period.
+You must administer it during the specified exam period.
 You can select the date(s) and time for the exam.
 For online course management, consider scheduling this final assessment before the last day of the final exam period.

 I teach a face-to face course but wish to offer an online final exam.
 What day and time should I administer the examination?

 You must adhere to the day and time that is specified for your course.
-Please check the schedule posted on the Registrar’s webpage.
+Please check the schedule posted on the Registrar’s Final Exams page.
 If your course meets on a nonstandard schedule, a staff member will advise you on what to do.

 I’m teaching an online course.
 When do I turn in grades?